Why are sugar cravings so hard to fix?

-Wrapped up in emotion and that inimitable feel-good factor – cakes, biscuits and chocolate just seem to shout ‘eat me.’
+Wrapped up in emotion and that inimitable feel-good factor – cakes, biscuits and chocolate sometimes just seem to shout ‘eat me.’
 If this sounds familiar then you’re not alone, food cravings and especially those for sugary carbs are common, especially among women.
 Fluctuations in hormones including oestrogen, progesterone and insulin can trigger a sugar urge.
-Many women experience cravings just before their period or during the shifting hormonal levels typical of the perimenopause.
+This is why many women experience cravings just before their period or during the shifting hormonal levels typical of perimenopause.

 Advertisement

-How you beat sugar cravings really depends on what causes them – perhaps your meals aren’t satisfying enough, you’ve established a daily ‘need’ for that sugar-laden cookie or you just want a little boost in the lead up to your period.
-Whatever the cause, we have a solution – read on for our simple strategies to put sugar cravings behind you.
+How you beat sugar cravings really depends on what causes them – perhaps your meals aren’t satisfying enough, you’ve established a daily ‘need’ for a sugary treat or you just want a little boost in the lead-up to your period.

 More like this